ZheMann/wiki-scraper/README.md

 * `--eop_token` token appended at the end of each page (default='<|endofpage|>').
 * `--sleep` amount of time in seconds to sleep between each request to Wikipedia API (default=0.05).
 * `--include_page_title` to indicate whether the page title should be included (default=True).

+This script produces another file named 'counter.txt' in which it keeps track of the pages it processed.

 ## Split titles into separate files
 To distribute the download process of wiki-pages across multiple devices, you can use `split_titles.py`.
 For example, if you want each file to hold 500000 titles, run the script as follows: